andyhuynh3/npyi/.github/ISSUE_TEMPLATE.md

-* Date you used Cookiecutter PyPackage:
+* Date you used npyi:
-* Cookiecutter version used, if any:
+* npyi version used, if any:
 * Python version, if any:
 * Operating System: